 \subsection{Music-Dance Representation Learning}

 \textbf{Dataset.} MuDaR can be trained by large-scale dancing videos without any annotation.
-The only requirement for unlabeled data is that dancers should twist their bodies following the rhythms of music, which is a fundamental rule for dancing.
+The only requirement for unlabeled data is that dancers should twist their bodies following the rhythms of the music, which is a fundamental rule for dancing.
 In this paper, we collect 194,407 dancing videos from an information feed platform and online video-sharing application.
-The training data can be separated into four categories, \ie dancing with pop music, hip-hop, modern dance, and K-pop, with nearly equal proportions.
-These category labels are unnecessary during the training and inference phase.
+The training data can be separated into four categories: dancing with pop music, hip-hop, modern dance, and K-pop with nearly equal proportions.
+These category labels are unnecessary both in training and inference.

 \textbf{Implementation details.} All dancing videos are cropped to 8s clips.
-To remove background noises, we discard the beginning and ending part of each dance, and select 4 seconds before the middle of the video together with 4 seconds after.
+To remove background noises, we discard the beginning and ending parts of each dance, and select 4 seconds before the middle of the video together with 4 seconds after.
 Visual frames are sampled with a frame rate of 8 fps.
 Then frames are resized to 256$\times$256.
 To maintain the camera view unchanged, we do not apply any visual transformation for data augmentation.
-Audios are sampled with a sample rate of 16kHz, and we extract Mel-spectrograms, onset envelopes, onset maximum, beat, and tempograms using the python package LibROSA~\cite{mcfee2015librosa}.
-For the implicit synchronization pathway, the audio inputs are the concatenation of Mel-spectrograms, beat, onset envelopes, and tempograms, while the onset maximums are used as the ground-truth of rhythms for the explicit synchronization.
+Audios are sampled with a rate of 16kHz, and we extract Mel-spectrograms, onset envelopes, onset maximum, and beat using the python package LibROSA~\cite{mcfee2015librosa}.
+For the implicit synchronization pathway, the audio inputs are the concatenation of Mel-spectrograms, beat, and onset envelopes, while the onset maximums are used as the ground truth of rhythms for explicit synchronization.
 We use Adam~\cite{kingma2014adam} optimizer with the initial learning rate of 1e-4.
 The entire model is trained on 64 NVIDIA Tesla V100 GPUs for 50 epochs with a batch size of 384.
 For the implicit synchronization, we adopt the curriculum learning strategy as~\cite{korbar2018cooperative}.
 AVC is used for the first 35 epochs, while the more challenging pretext task AVTS is used for the rest of the training process.
-More details are complemented in Appendix A.